sivertmh/sivertdotfiles/README.md

 sudo pacman -S noto-fonts noto-fonts-cjk noto-fonts-emoji

-There is the Hack Nerd Font for starship and other icons, and noto for missing symbols, for example in a kaomoji.
+I use the Hack Nerd Font for the most part, with noto as a fallback font.